Finding the Best Places to Retire Since 2006!

-Overview: Madeira Beach's unofficial motto is "two miles long and a smile wide."
-It is located on a barrier island between the Gulf of Mexico and the Boca Ciega Bay on the west central Florida coast, directly west of St. Petersburg.
+Madeira Beach's unofficial motto is "two miles long and a smile wide."
+It sits on a barrier island between the Gulf of Mexico and Boca Ciega Bay on the west central Florida coast and is directly west of St. Petersburg.

 Causeway Park has a fishing pier and an observation deck.
-John's Pass Park has a jetty walkway, and Archibald Park, the town's historic gulf-front park, has undergone major renovations.
-The town is also building a new city hall and recreation center.
+John's Pass Park has a jetty walkway.
+Archibald Park is the town's historic Gulf-front park.
+There is also a new city hall and recreation center.

 Percentage of Population Age 45 or Better: 55%